Is PMP certification worth it?

 You need about 2 months of increased salary to recover your investment in PMP certification.

-I have taken global median salary and an average increase in salary as per the PMI report for doing the CBA.
+I have taken global median salary and an average increase in salary as per the PMI report for doing the cost-benefit analysis.
 These figures may not hold true for you.
 Depending on your industry, geography, & role; your current emoluments might be less or more than the global median salary.
 Your capacity to spend money for the credential would also be different.

-But you can follow the same process that I have used for doing the CBA.
+But you can follow the same process that I have used for doing the cost-benefit analysis.
 You would know how much are you earning today and how much can you invest in PMP.
 You can look at the PMI report and find out your own potential earning power.
 Once you have these figures, you can do your own analysis to determine “is PMP certification worth it or not?”.

 Some of you may feel that PMI’s report may be biased for its own credential.
 So, let me show you some quotes from other independent sources to help you in expediting your decision.